-The bullet journal model of capturing main points without a lot of writing works perfectly for this worksheet.
-Long format journaling can have major mental health benefits, but for the purpose of locating patterns and themes in your everyday experience, a pared-down form of journalling helps create a personal data set that can be more easily reviewed and organized, towards the goal of locating triggers.
+The bullet journal model of capturing main points without much writing works perfectly for this worksheet.
+Long-format journaling can have major mental health benefits, but to locate patterns and themes in your everyday experience, a pared-down form of long-format journalling (shown by research to be helpful in trauma recovery) helps create a personal data set that can be more easily reviewed and organized, towards the goal of locating triggers.

 Journaling for Self-Advocacy

 You are your best guide for recovery.
-A trauma-informed therapist can help guide you in the work of identifying patterns in order to process triggers and heal.
-This worksheet may, with the help of a professional, help you and your therapist get the information you need in order to locate patterns months or years earlier.
+A trauma-informed therapist can help guide you in the work of identifying patterns to process triggers and heal.
+This worksheet may, with the help of a professional, help you get the information you need to locate patterns months or years earlier.

-Reading long-format journals of clients can often be a boundary issue for therapists because of the time involved, but a collection of worksheets comprising a “database” of triggering events, times, and experiences that can be quickly reviewed together, in session, is a simple way to effectively communicate with your therapist or medication provider a picture of how triggers are impacting your life, so they can adjust treatment or medications appropriately.
+Your therapist probably won’t be able to read long-format journal entries regularly.
+However, a collection of worksheets comprising a “database” of triggering events, times, and experiences that can be quickly reviewed together in session is a simple way to effectively communicate with your therapist or medical provider a picture of how triggers are impacting your life so that they can adjust treatment or medications appropriately.

 How to Access

-This worksheet is available to download as a set (which instructions, sample pages, and two formats of blank worksheets) via several options:
+This worksheet is available to download as a set (which instructions, sample pages, and two formats of blank worksheets).

-Because this worksheet represents a considerable investment of my time, research energy, and art, it is not a free resource.
-However if you have financial barriers to purchase, you may use the resources on this page to create your own version of a journal layout that helps track similar experiences.
+Because this worksheet represents a considerable investment of my time and research, the print-ready worksheet is not a free resource.
+However, feel free to use the resources on this page to create your own version of a journal layout that helps track your experiences!

 How Not to Use this Worksheet

-This educational resource is designed for people who are not yet aware of which events, sensations, or experiences, etc trigger them and who have adequate support to begin exploring the topic.
-Alongside mental health treatment, this worksheet can be used to identify triggers in order to engage them, process them, and heal.
+This educational resource is designed for people who are unaware of which events, sensations, experiences, etc., trigger them and who have adequate support to begin exploring the topic.
+Alongside mental health treatment, this worksheet can be used to identify triggers to engage them, process them, and heal.